Makstorm/obrio/README.md

-# 🧱 NestJS Project
+# 🧱 Obrio Project

-A backend application built using **NestJS**, designed to be scalable, modular, and easy to maintain.
-This project serves as a starting point for building RESTful APIs with TypeScript, structured routing, layered architecture, and environment-based configuration.
+A scalable backend application built with NestJS and designed around a microservice architecture.
+It leverages asynchronous communication and delayed task scheduling to coordinate background processes seamlessly.

+The system is modular, secure, and production-ready — well-suited for event-driven workflows and real-world business logic.

 ---